hashicorp/packer/website/source/docs/builders/hyperv-iso.html.markdown

     is executed.
 This directory must not exist or be empty prior to running the builder.
     By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

+-   `ram_size` (integer) - The size, in megabytes, of the ram to create for the VM.
+By default, this is 1 GB.

 *   `secondary_iso_images` (array of strings) - A list of iso paths to attached to a VM when it is booted.
 This is most useful for unattended Windows installs, which